danbroz/Enable-RDP-Bot/docs/TROUBLESHOOTING_GUIDE.md

 ### Step 3: AI-Powered Analysis

-The tool automatically runs AI analysis to identify root causes and provide recommendations.
+The tool automatically runs AI analysis using GPT-5 (with fallback to GPT-4) to identify root causes and provide recommendations.

 **AI Analysis Output:**
 ```json